Miami (OH) vs. Akron NCAA Football Odds, Plays and Insights | October 16, 2021

 Akron Stats and Trends

-- So far this year Akron has two wins against the spread.
+- Akron has two wins against the spread in six games this year.

-- The Zips have yet to cover the spread this year when underdogs by 19.5 points or more.
+- The Zips have been underdogs by 19.5 points or more two times this year and have not covered the spread once.

-- Akron's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- Akron has gone over the point total in 50% of its opportunities this year (three times in six games with a set point total).

-- Akron is 2-1 against the spread and 2-1 overall when the team notches more than 23.3 points.
+- Akron is 2-1 against the spread and 2-1 overall when the team puts up more than 23.3 points.

-- This year the Zips have turned the ball over eight times, four more than the RedHawks' takeaways (4).
+- The Zips have turned the ball over four more times (8 total) than the RedHawks have forced a turnover (4) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.